jordanhubbard/flightschool/README.md

 A Flask-based web application for managing a flight school's operations, including student registration, aircraft and instructor management, booking system, and administrative functions.

+# Quick start
+- make demo
+- log in as student@example.com / student123
+  - This username and password comes from tests/test_data.json - see this file for admin user credentials as well as pre-loaded aircraft types and other data

 ## Features

 - User Management